-Woodbury Leadership Academy has met the goal of providing an integrated hands-on approach through science projects, science fair with 3M scientists as judges, core virtues programming and service-learning projects.
+Woodbury Leadership Academy has met the goal of providing an integrated handson approach through science projects, science fair with 3M scientists as judges, core virtues programming and service-learning projects.
 Unfortunately, due to COVID-19, we were unable to host our annual science fair.
 In addition, we offer a student council experience through an election process.
-During the 2019-2020 school year, student council implemented a recycling program in the lunchroom.
+During the 2020-2021 school year, our student council was active, but not to the usual degree.

-The school addresses the leadership component through the use of a modified approach to Responsive Classroom in conjunction with a core virtues curriculum.
+The school addresses the leadership component through the use of a modified approach to the Responsive Classroom in conjunction with a core virtues curriculum.
 Teacher standards and teaching objectives include specific learning goals related to leadership development.
-The leadership data is that the school has monthly school assemblies that allow parents and family members to attend.

-Enrichment opportunities are available to students such as soccer club, karate club, golf club, art clubs, science club, Lego club and band.
-These opportunities are based on student demand.
+Limited enrichment opportunities were available to students such as art clubs, science club, and band.
+These opportunities were limited by COVID constraints and were based on student demand.